zakariaelh/digital-garden-jekyll-template/_pages/build.md

 Want to give it a try?
 In the text below, highlight FLOP and click on the small tooltip.

-- Modern AI models require billions of FLOPs to process a single input, showcasing their computational intensity.
+- Modern AI models require billions of <u>FLOPs</u> to process a single input, showcasing their computational intensity.

-- After the new product launch, the marketing team was disappointed to see their campaign flops, resulting in lower-than-expected sales.
+- After the new product launch, the marketing team was disappointed to see their campaign <u>flops</u>, resulting in lower-than-expected sales.

 Magical, hein?